foundriesio/docs/source/getting-started/install-fioctl/index.rst

   fioctl login

-:ref:`ref-fioctl` will now ask for your API token and walk you through the authentication process.
+:ref:`ref-fioctl` will now ask for your application credentials and walk you through the authentication process.

+For this credential, check the :guilabel:`Use for tools like fioctl` box.
+Remember that you can revoke this access and set up a new credential later once you are familiar with the :ref:`ref-api-access`.

 .. note:: Tokens can be generated at https://app.foundries.io/settings/tokens